carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ~~~
 {: .bash}

+And also lets obtaine a lineage table for `JC1A` sample.
 ~~~
 $ cut -f1 JC1A.kraken_ranked |taxonkit lineage |\
 taxonkit reformat -f "{k};{p};{c};{o};{f};{g};{s};{S}" | cut  -f1,3 >JC1A.lineage_table
 ~~~
 {: .bash}

 Errors are saved in `JC1A.error` and `JP4D.error` files  Common errors are `deleted` and `merged`.
 ~~~